analyticsgym/analytics_fundamentals/0_sql/5_timestamps_and_dates.md

 #### Calendar days vs 24-hour-windows difference

 -   use case where we want to look at 24 hour intervals as a "day" vs a calendar day
--   in some cases, 24 hour intervals are more useful for assessing time to first action when users are spread through a day
+-   i.e. 24 hour units can be more useful to assess time to first action when users are spread through a day vs calendar day differences

 ```
 WITH user_events(user_id, event_type, event_timestamp) AS (